vieapps/Components.WebSockets/README.md

 Messages are received automatically via parallel tasks, and you only need to assign **OnMessageReceived** event for handling its.

-Sending messages are the same with **Implementation.WebSocket** class with a little diffirent: you need a WebSocket connection (instance of *Implementation.WebSocket*) that specified by an identity.
+Sending messages are the same with **Implementation.WebSocket** class with a little different: you need a WebSocket connection (instance of *Implementation.WebSocket*) that specified by an identity.

 ### Connection management

-Take a look at some methods named GetWebSocket, GetWebSocket, CloseWebSocket, ... to work with WebSocket connections.
+Take a look at some methods named GetWebSocket, GetWebSockets, CloseWebSocket, ... to work with WebSocket connections.

 ## Others